-3. Overview of Searching in the Three-Layer Mediation Architecture The design goal of our mediation architecture is to avoid having any component that constitutes a central point of failure.
-Unlike MIX [3, 2] and Garlic [20, 4], our system does not maintain a global schema, which is a global view of the integrated data sources in the system, in a central repository.
-Although TSIMMIS [12,6] uses a distribution strategy for its schema over specific domain chain of mediators, each mediator maintains its own global schema.
-Our architecture adopts a distribution technique from Peer-to-Peer (P2P) architectures called Distributed Hash Table (DHT) algorithm.
-Enhanced Chordlike (E-Chord) is a relaxed version of the Chord algorithm.
+3 Overview of Searching in the Three-Layer Mediation Architecture

+The design goal of our mediation architecture is to avoid having any component that constitutes a central point of failure.
+Unlike MIX [2, 3] and Garlic [4, 20], our system does not maintain a global schema, which is a global view of the integrated data sources in the system, in a central repository.
+Although TSIMMIS [6, 12] uses a distribution strategy for its schema over specific domain chain of mediators, each mediator maintains its own global schema.
+[8, 10] adopts a distribution technique from Peer-to-Peer (P2P) architectures called Distributed Hash Table (DHT) algorithm using Enhanced Chord-like (E-Chord).

 Although the mediator-composers are connected in a P2P fashion, the mediation system has different characteristics from the standard P2P systems.
 First, mediation systems are usually domain specific systems.
 They are deployed in a specific knowledge domain to provide decision-makers with information in that domain which may be integrated from several sub-domains.
-Each sub-domain may be composed of several heterogeneous data sources.
+Each subdomain may be composed of several heterogeneous data sources.
 Some keywords, which are key search criteria, may be repeated.
 For instance, if the system is deployed in a medical domain, the system might be composed of data sources that contain medical records, and insurance information.
 In this scenario keywords, such as patient, name, and SSN, will be frequently repeated in queries.
-Second, the mediatorcomposers are more stable than standard peers in a P2P system.
+Second, the mediator-composers are more stable than standard peers in a P2P system.
 P2P systems were originally intended for music files sharing over the Internet.
 They created networks in which peers join and leave arbitrarily.
 Mediator-composers are more stable since they could be run by either the data source administrators or service providers.